Ermalee Hickel: Later life

+Personal life and death

 Hickel's husband of 65 years, former Governor Wally Hickel, died on May 7, 2010, at the age of 90.
 Ermalee Hickel died at home in Anchorage on September 14, 2017, at the age of 92.
 She was survived by her six sons and their wives, as well as sixteen grandchildren and great-grandchildren.
 In a statement marking her death, Alaska Governor Bill Walker praised her contributions to the state, calling her "a giant of history."
 Her memorial service was held at Our Lady of Guadalupe Co-Cathedral in Anchorage on October 18, 2017.

 Hickel was buried beside her husband in Anchorage Memorial Park.
 Like her husband, the former first lady was buried standing up facing Washington, D.C.
 In 2010, Governor Wally Hickel had famously requested to also be buried standing up in the direction of the U.S. capital.
 According to their son, Jack, the Hickels had requested the unusual burial arrangement, recalling "He [Governor Hickel] said if they don't do it right he's going to crawl out of his grave and straighten them out...He thought they were going to screw everything up.
 He wanted to keep his eye on them."